 A Huge Night in Pittsburgh

-The Pittsburgh Penguins have had a lot of great players wear their uniform over the years and a handful of them took the spotlight on this date.
+The Pittsburgh Penguins have had many great players wear their uniform over the years, and a handful of them took the spotlight on this date.

 On Feb.
 16, 1986, Mario Lemieux extended his team-record consecutive game assist streak to 14 straight games in a 5-5 tie with the New Jersey Devils.
 He recorded 23 assists during his streak.
 The record stood until Jaromir Jagr broke it during the 2000-01 season.